maxisi/gwpols/index.md

 ## The 22 mode

-Many typicall sources have well defined polarization states that can be described by an elliptical template; this is the case for most sources that radiate in the dominant $$\ell=|m|=2$$ angular mode of the radiation.
+Many typicall sources have well defined polarization states that can be described by an elliptical template; this is the case for most sources that radiate in the dominant $$\ell= \pm m =2$$ angular mode of the radiation.

 For instance, compact binary coalescences (e.g., two inspiralling black holes or neutron stars) will radiately predominantly right-handed GWs when observed from the north pole (the direction of orbital angular momentum), left-handed GWs when observed from the south pole, linearly polarized waves when seen from the equator, and intermediate elliptical polarizations when seen from anywhere else.